 Types of surveys

-TINYpulse now offers three types of surveys to serve different purposes: Anonymous surveys, Confidential surveys, and Visible surveys.
+Limeade Listening offers three types of surveys to serve different purposes: Anonymous surveys, Confidential surveys, and Visible surveys.
+Please note that you must send a survey to at least five users for Anonymous and Confidential surveys.

 Anonymous surveys can give you better results in the following ways: